LinusBorg/portal-vue/docs/docs/caveats.md

 That means they behave a bit differently in two ways:

-1. They don't show up in devtools.
+1. They don't show up in vue-devtools.
-2. they don't show up in `$children`
+2. they don't show up in `$children` but components in the portal's content will.

 ## Server-Side Rendering

-When you Vue [Vue's SSR capabilities](https://ssr.vuejs.org), there are some restrictions as well:
+When you [Vue's SSR capabilities](https://ssr.vuejs.org), there currently are some restrictions as well:

 1. Order of components